cleveland-metroparks/GIS-Update/README.md

 * RE360 Camera project with Case Students completed.
 Now open sourced with partners from Humanitarian OpenStreetMap Team and World Bank involved in next phase of development.
    * Draft software complete
    * Draft hardware nearly complete
-   * Likely to deploy in Zanzibar in December
+   * Deployed demonstration project to Dar es Salaam, Tanzania.
+Later deployment likely to Zanzibar
-* RFP Committee for new Cleveland Metroparks App
+* RFP Committee for new Cleveland Metroparks App now complete.

 ### Funding opportunities
 * None at this time

 ### Funding
 * In contract for $42,000 work with World Bank TZ extending previous work for datasets for flood innundation modeling from OpenDroneMap
-    * Aiming for mid November completion
+    * Work continues

 ## Upcoming Travel and Presentations
 * Serving on UN World Food Program Drone Committee
-* Request for OpenDroneMap workshop by UN, planning underway
+* UN OpenDroneMap workshop successful
-  * Will receive some nominal funding to cover workshop
+* Attended DFGF seminar on longitudinal gorilla study